The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Baby struggling with tummy time on play mat

-Research shows that babies who hate tummy time at 2 months show measurable motor delays by 6 months.
+A 2020 systematic review in Pediatrics found that babies who hate tummy time at 2 months show measurable motor delays by 6 months.
 Every day you delay makes it exponentially harder.

 1. Month 1-2: Neck muscles don't strengthen → head lag persists